microsoft/vscode-docs/docs/copilot/prompt-crafting.md

 This article covers best practices for using GitHub Copilot in Visual Studio Code by using prompt crafting and providing the right context to GitHub Copilot.

+> [!NOTE]
->**Note**: "Prompt engineering" or "Prompt crafting" is a common phrase you'll hear when discussing AI and refers to how and what information is packaged and sent to an AI API endpoint.
+> "Prompt engineering" or "Prompt crafting" is a common phrase you'll hear when discussing AI and refers to how and what information is packaged and sent to an AI API endpoint.
 The Copilot extension does this process for you but you can help by providing hints to guide the extension.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/hh1nOX14TyY" title="Core principles of prompt engineering with GitHub Copilot" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>